bobbae/gcp/challenges/README.md

 * Your repository should contain a `README.md` file which provides information about the code, algorithm, design, and other related facts about your solutions.

+* The challenges are described in the final and complete form.

+* Whatever may be considered missing in the description of each challenge can be assumed to be intentional.  **No further clarification will be provided**.

-* You are encouraged to provide any feedback, criticism, or points for improvements in a written form on these challenges presented to you.
+* You are encouraged to provide any corrections, feedback, criticism, or suggestions for improvements in writing.

 * **Your ability to follow the instructions carefully as written here is part of the evaluation**.